saralcode/Saral-Share-Windows/Readme.txt

 2. Go to the new option

-3. The complete the process
+3. Then complete the process